Why did the Queensland Government bring forward the Commission's recommendations to May?

 Will the voices of children and young people be heard during the inquiry?

-The Commission is committed to ensuring the voices of children and young people who have lived experience in the child safety system were heard in a safe, respectful, and meaningful way.
-A youth engagement program is being developed for this purpose.
-This will include hearing directly from young people currently or previously within the Child Safety system and also hearing from advocacy groups and organisations who work with these young people.
+The Commission was committed to ensuring the voices of children and young people who have lived experience in the child safety system were heard in a safe, respectful, and meaningful way.
+A youth engagement program was developed for this purpose.
+This included hearing directly from young people currently or previously within the Child Safety system and also hearing from advocacy groups and organisations who worked with these young people.

-The inquiry will ensure consultations with children and young people occur in an age-appropriate and trauma-informed manner with appropriate safeguards in place.
+The inquiry ensured consultations with children and young people occurred in an age-appropriate and trauma-informed manner with appropriate safeguards in place.

 How were Aboriginal and Torres Strait Islander communities consulted?

-The Commission recognises the importance of active, respectful, and meaningful engagement with Aboriginal and Torres Strait Islander children and families within the Child Safety system.
+The Commission recognised the importance of active, respectful, and meaningful engagement with Aboriginal and Torres Strait Islander children and families within the Child Safety system.

-The Commission will work in partnership with community elders, leaders and peak organisations to facilitate consultation.
-In undertaking its work, the inquiry will examine the experiences and outcomes for Aboriginal and Torres Strait Islander children and families in the Child Safety system.
+The Commission worked in partnership with community elders, leaders and peak organisations to facilitate consultation.
+In undertaking its work, the inquiry examined the experiences and outcomes for Aboriginal and Torres Strait Islander children and families in the Child Safety system.

 Is support available if I find the inquiry process distressing?